wp-plugins/gwolle-gb/readme.txt

 = 1.3.1 =
 * 2015-04-
 * Explain interaction between limiting words and linebreaks.
-* Make notices (messages) dismissable in WP 4.2.
+* Make notices (messages) dismissible in WP 4.2.
 * Import from post, or just all comments.
-* Only show pages with comments on import page.
+* Only show pages and posts with comments on import page.
 * Use get_comments everywhere, also for counting, for consistency.
+* Really sanitize everywhere.
 * Add it_IT (thanks Mariachiara Corradini).
 * Update pot, nl_NL.